Citizenship: Rights of a citizen

+Citizenship generally describes a person with legal rights within a given political order.
+It almost always has an element of exclusion, meaning that some people are not citizens and that this distinction can sometimes be very important, or not important, depending on a particular society.
+In most countries the majority of citizens don't agree that citizens and non-citizens should have same rights (discrimination based on nationality).

+Citizenship as a concept is generally hard to isolate intellectually and compare with related political notions since it relates to many other aspects of society such as the family, military service, the individual, freedom, religion, ideas of right, and wrong, ethnicity, and patterns for how a person should behave in society.
+When there are many different groups within a nation, citizenship may be the only real bond that unites everybody as equals without discrimination—it is a "broad bond" linking "a person with the state" and gives people a universal identity as a legal member of a specific nation.

 Responsibilities of a citizen

 Every citizen has obligations that are enshrined by law and some responsibilities that benefit the community.
 Obeying the laws of a country and paying taxes are some of the obligations required of citizens by law.
 Voting and community services form part of responsibilities of a citizen that benefits the community.
 Before the revolutionary liberté, égalité, fraternité was popularized in 1789, the Austria-Hungary dual monarchy established imperial citizenship, potentially for all of its subjects, provided that the tax payer was independent of the local nobility.
 Legal equality was extended to subjects who were willing to comply in much of the Habsburg empire with the 1811 Civil Code.